MageMCU/DDMR-Orientation/DDMR Code/README.md

 - **Switch.h**
     - Instead of using a tactile button, a single wire is used as a switch...
 - **Timer.h**
-    - file located in Numerocs repository (ok not to move for now)
+    - file located in Numerics repository (ok not to move for now)
 - **Vector2.h**
-    - file located in Numerocs repository (ok not to move for now)
+    - file located in Numerics repository (ok not to move for now)

 ## ***src folder***